Home Insights SITC 2021 round-up: does the new generation of Cell and Gene Therapies give us hope for tackling solid tumors?

-The SmartAnalyst Oncology Team at EmerGENE sums up their key takeaways from the Society for Immunotherapy of Cancer (SITC) 2021 conference and explores the potential for cell and gene therapy (C&GT) advances to aid the fight against solid tumors.
+The SmartAnalyst Oncology Team at EmerGENE sums up their key takeaways from the Society for Immunotherapy of Cancer (SITC) 2021 conference and explores the potential for cell and gene therapy (C>) advances to aid the fight against solid tumors.

-SmartAnalyst, part of the EmerGENE network, is constantly monitoring the development in the C&GT arena, and we are committed to taking advantage of any occasion to network with other experts, sharing knowledge about new developments.
+SmartAnalyst, part of the EmerGENE network, is constantly monitoring the development in the C> arena, and we are committed to taking advantage of any occasion to network with other experts, sharing knowledge about new developments.

 The SITC Conference 2021 presented such an opportunity, offering up plenty of interesting insight for us to explore.
 For us, the most interesting revelations were in the field of Chimeric Antigen Receptor T Cell (CAR-T) immunotherapy – particularly its ability to fight solid tumors in cancer patients.